mkock/autobot/README.md

 6. ~~Add support for disabling vehicles~~ _Done_
 7. ~~Build a simple HTTP API with support for lookups~~ _Done_
 8. Switch from Go's builtin http package to Gin and add request logging, central error handling etc.
-9. Allow the user to disable and re-enable vehicles via the API
+9. ~~Allow the user to disable and re-enable vehicles via the API~~ _Done_
 10. Allow the user to create revisions of vehicles via the API
 11. Handle `*net.OpError` (network interruptions) during sync, if it makes sense
 12. Implement a cleanup job that removes all vehicles from the store that are not present in an index
 13. Add a discrete progress indicator while running sync (CLI only)
 14. Split up data providers and their configs so autobot will support multiple providers
+15. Consider providing optional CSV output for both CLI and API

 ## Changelog